HotCakeX/Harden-Windows-Security/Wiki posts/WDACConfig Module Main/Edit-SignedWDACConfig.md

 ### 9 Optional Parameters

-* `-SignToolPath <String>`: Press TAB to open the file picker GUI and browse for SignTool.exe. <a href="#signtool-bottom">You can use it in 2 different ways<a>
+* `-SignToolPath <String>`: Press TAB to open the file picker GUI and browse for SignTool.exe.
+[You can use it in 2 different ways](#signtool-bottom)

 * `-Debug`: Indicates that the module will output these additional files for debugging purposes and also show debug messages on the console:
      - *FileRulesAndFileRefs.txt* - Contains the File Rules and Rule refs for the Hash of the files that no longer exist on the disk.
      - *DeletedFileHashesEventsPolicy.xml* - If `-IncludeDeletedFiles` was used and if there were any files detected that were in audit event logs that are no longer on the disk, this file will include allow rules for them based on their hashes.
      - *ProgramDir_ScanResults*.xml* - xml policy files for each program path that is selected by user, contains allow rules.
      - *RulesForFilesNotInUserSelectedPaths.xml* - xml policy file that has allow rules for files that do not reside in any of the user-selected program paths, but have been detected in audit event logs.